scokobro/professional-identity/profIdent-draft1.md

 ### Nihon Shimbun Kyōkai {-}

 Primarily an industry group.
 Focussed largely on promoting the business interests of newspaper publishers; encouraging readership, surveying the effectiveness of advertising, monitoring copyright, and lobbying for continuation of legal privileges.
-It also issues the _Shimbun Rinri Koryo_ 新聞倫理綱領;
+It also issues the _Shimbun Rinri Kōryō_ 新聞倫理綱領 (Principles of Newspaper Ethics);

 ### Japan Congress of Journalists(JCJ) {-}